huiba/CarND-PID-Control-Project/README.md

 ## PID implementation

-The implementation is pretty much the same as the python implemntation as in the course under the assumtion that each time period between two event is const.
+The implementation is pretty much the same as the python implementation as in the course under the assumption that each time period between two event is const.

+### Influence of the P. I. D. parameters on the vehicle behavior

+* Kp, proportional term

+  * influences how hard the car should be steered back to its target directly based on the difference on how far the car from the target
+  * Large Kp will lead to stronger oscillation on the road.
+  * Kp need to be balanced with Kd.
+In my case, it should be tuned as about 1/10 of Kd.

+* Ki, integral term

+  * used to reduce the systematic error.
+  * Large Ki will also lead to oscillation, but in practical, I need to set it very small.
+It seems we don't have much system error in our simulator.

+* Kd, derivative term

+  * used to reduce oscillation.
+  * Kd is the largest term among the three parameters.

-## Parmeter tuning
+## Parameter tuning

 I tried the twiddle method, but it didn't work for me, I ended up with very high Kp, Ki and Kd.
 So I found the tuning method from https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops, which is based on  [Ziegler-Nichols method](http://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method).

   1. Set all gains to 0.
   2. Increase Kd until the system oscillates.
   3. Reduce Kd by a factor of 2-4.